 - liver diseases

-If your spleen ruptures, the area might also feel tender when you touch it.
-You’ll also likely experience:
+If your spleen ruptures, the area might feel tender when you touch it.
+In addition to pain, other signs and symptoms can include:

 - low blood pressure